mf2ed/mf2ed.github.io/_posts/2023-06-20-monster-math.md

 We note that most of these bonuses come at more or less the right level to keep up with the monsters.
 My only question about the math here is: Why is a +2 magic item not a level 8 item instead of a level 10 item?
 Both the +1 magic weapon and the +3 magic weapon show up _at_ the level they need to keep the player up to date with the monster attack bonus.
 But the +2 magic item shows up two levels too late.
 I don't know why.

+## Saving Throws
+For Low, Moderate, and High saving throw, the rules are as follows
+- Moderate saving throw starts at +7, and increases with the level of the creature.
+- Creatures get an additional +1 to their saving throw at levels 4, 6, 9, 11, 14, 16, and 19.
+  - This is a +2 per five levels, at the levels _around_ multiples of five.
+- If a creature has a High saving throw, increase it by three.
+If it has a low saving throw, decrease it by three.
+  - Except level 16, where High is only increased by two, for some reason.

+If a creatures has a Terrible saving throw, the rules are instead as follows
+- Terrible saving throw starts at +2, and increases with the level of the creature.
+- Creatures get an additional +1 to their saving throw every three levels, starting at level 4.

+And if a creature has an Extreme saving throw, the rules are as follows
+- Extreme saving throw starts at +10, and increases with the level of the creature.
+- Creatures get an additional +1 to their saving throw every odd level.

+While we will look at how a PCs saving throw stack up to this, a more interesting question will be how this compares to the spell DC of PC casters.

+### Player characters
+Figuring out how a Player Character's saving throw compares to a creature's saving throw is less straightforward than both armor class and strike bonus, as there is more variation in classes and also in whether the relevant ability scores will be boosted.
+But we have the following facts to work with.
+- Martial classes start with two Expert saving throws and one Trained.
+- Spellcasters start with expert Will and the other two as trained.
+ - Monks are special and start with all three Expert, and Warpriest Cleric count as Martial here.
+- Most classes will increase the proficiency of each saving throw _once_.
+  - Monks, Barbarians, Bards, Rangers, Rogues and Swashbucklers are special and increase one to Legendary.
+- An ability score will increase by roughly +3 if a player decides to focus on it.

+This means than an average player character will increase a saving throw by +8 more than just the increase due to level, over 20 levels, if they focus on the relevant skill with their Ability boosts.
+This is roughly the same increase a creature will get over 20 levels if they have a Low/Moderate/High saving throw, as creatures get a +7 bonus to their saving throw.
+Hence a player character will stay in roughly the same category as they started in.

+By looking at the numbers we can see that:
+- Terrible saving throw is roughly equivalent to starting as Trained and not bothering to boost the relevant ability score more than maybe once.
+- Low saving throw is roughly equivalent to starting as Trained
+- Moderate saving throw is roughly equivalent to starting as Expert
+- High saving throw is roughly equivalent to starting as Expert and the relevant ability score is your key ability score.
+- Expert saving throw you only get as a dexterity-focused Ranger, Rogue, Swashbuckler or possibly Monk.
+And even then you fall slightly short.

+Exactly how well these numbers line up to monsters are a bit more class-specific.
+The magic item bonuses at level 8, 14, and 20 will roughly keep up with the creature increases at level 9, 14, and 19.
+Ability score increases will roughly keep up with the creature increases at level 4, 11, and 16.
+This leaves only the level 6 creature increase.
+And some classes will pre-empt this by increasing a save at level 3, while others will wait until level 7 or 9 or even later to finally catch up.
+The worst offender here is Warpriest Cleric finally becoming Master in Fortitude at level 15.
+Other than the warpriest, it's Oracle finally becoming Expert in Reflex saves at level 13.
+There is also some nuance here that depend on whether you start with 12, 14, or 16 in a non-key ability score.

+One last thing to note here is that wearing Bulwark armor gives the same +3 to Reflex saves as you would get by actually increasing your Dexterity with your Ability boosts.